 Artist statement -

 My work is underpinned by a curiosity in materials, their characteristics, and applications.
-I am intrigued how constituents can be transformed by routine or by unconventional use, redeployed, and recontextualised, across different disciplines.
-I use many commonplace products such as paper, card, and textiles; ubiquitous in my previous career as a fashion designer.
+I am intrigued by how these are transformed by routine or unconventional use, across different disciplines.
+Paper, card, and textiles are ubiquitous in my previous career as a fashion designer.
 As in fashion, so it is the same in art and architecture; contemporary culture encourages the fetishizing of what are deemed desirable objects and experiences.
-My work attempts to uncover the humble origins of these objects in order to comment on aspiration and social mobility.
-Banal materials are deliberately used to provoke questions about worth, and that with the right intention, or procedures these can attain an innovative value previously unseen or overlooked.
+My work attempts to add value or surprise to these banal materials to comment on aspiration and social mobility.

-I use abstract imagery which references the language of urban architecture and spaces identified as ‘non places’ by anthropologist Marc Auge in his essay of the same name.
-My attraction to modern architecture and its visual language stems from a desire to be an architect when much younger.
-Primarily I was interested in the radical post war architecture and teachings of the Bauhaus school.
-These teachings recognised that all materials have equal status in realising a creative vision.
-It was perhaps the first school to encourage the use of textiles in fine artworks.
+The use of abstract imagery intentionally references the language of urban architecture and of spaces identified as ‘non places’ by anthropologist Marc Auge in his essay of the same name.
+When younger I nursed ambitions of becoming an architect. and am especially attracted by the visual language of the international, brutalist and super modern styles.
+Of primary interest are the radical teachings of the Bauhaus school in Weimar Germany which recognised that all materials have equal status in realising a creative vision.
+It was perhaps the first 'art school' to encourage the use of textiles in fine artworks rather than designating them as only suitable for the applied arts.

 In Straitened Times (2017)